espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 Multiple Channels Simultaneous Transmission
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some real-time control applications (e.g., to make two robotic arms move simultaneously), we do not want any time drift in between when startup multiple TX channels.
+In some real-time control applications (e.g., to make two robotic arms move simultaneously), you do not want any time drift between different channels.
 The RMT driver can help to manage this by creating a so-called **Sync Manager**.
 The sync manager is represented by :cpp:type:`rmt_sync_manager_handle_t` in the driver.
 The procedure of RMT sync transmission is shown as follows:

 .. figure:: /../_static/rmt_tx_sync.png
     :align: center